Skip to main content

 The Relationship Between PEPs, Sanctions Screening, and KYC

-PEPs and sanctions screening are integral to the KYC process in finance, verifying sanctioned identities and assessing risks to prevent money laundering and other crimes.
+PEPs and sanctions screening are integral to the KYC components in finance, verifying sanctioned identities and assessing risks to prevent money laundering and other crimes.
 PEPs, including government officials and executives, are at high risk due to their influence and access to funds, requiring thorough screening to avoid illegal involvement.

 Sanctions screening checks customers and transactions against lists of sanctioned individuals or entities imposed for various reasons, such as terrorism or human rights violations.
 Compliance with these lists mitigates involvement in prohibited activities.